bemoje/bemoje-util/README.md

 ### isError

-Determine wheter the argument is a Error
+Determine wheter a given value is a Error

 #### Parameters